Chart Color Schemes

 Employment conditions in Roleystone demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 Roleystone has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 2.6% as of June 2025, lower than Greater Perth's 3.9%.
+Its unemployment rate is 2.7%, with an estimated employment growth of 1.5% over the past year (AreaSearch data).

 Frequently Asked Questions - Employment